foo-dogsquared/freebies-hunt-api/src/list.md

 ## Music
 ### Includes a bunch of resources that can aid you in studying music with free resources. | music-note | #13293d
+- [8-bit Music Theory](https://www.youtube.com/channel/UCeZLO2VgbZHeDcongKzzfOw) | A YouTube channel that focuses on video game music from dynamic music similar to [Banjo Kazooie](https://en.wikipedia.org/wiki/Banjo-Kazooie)'s (or [A Hat in Time](http://hatintime.com/), if you want a modern example) varying version of the stage theme to video game music with odd time signatures.
+- [Ardour](https://ardour.org/) | A free and open source digital audio workstation (DAW) with an emphasis on audio recording.
+It is also a cross-platform tool being able to run on the three major OS (Windows, Mac OS, and Linux).
+If you want to see the source code of this tool, you can visit the [remote repo](https://github.com/Ardour/ardour).
 - [Awesome Music](https://github.com/ciconia/awesome-music) | An [awesome](https://github.com/sindresorhus/awesome) list that lists out free music libraries and tools.
 - [Bandlab](https://www.bandlab.com/) | A free web-based digital audio workstation (DAW) by Cakewalk, known for their premium DAW by the same name.
 It's also a social platform for musicians to share their work.
 - [Fundamentals of Music Theory](https://www.coursera.org/learn/edinburgh-music-theory) | A Coursera course offered by Edinburgh University to get you started on learning the rudimentary information on music theory.
-- [LMMS](https://lmms.io/) | **(Also comes with a community of musicians, too)** A free and open source digital audio workstation that lets you composes beats and music.
+- [LMMS](https://lmms.io/) | **(Also comes with a community of musicians with their sharing platform.)** A free and open source digital audio workstation that lets you composes beats and music.
 It can run on the major desktop operating systems: Windows, Mac OS, and Linux.
 If you want to visit the source code, you can go [right here](https://github.com/LMMS/lmms/).
 - [MuseScore](https://musescore.org/) | **(I recommend this one a lot if you want to aid with studying music theory, they've done good last year ever since they've been acquired by the Ultimate Guitar company.)** A free and open source composition and notation software.
 It also has cross-platform support for Windows, Mac OS, and Linux.
 You can see the source code itself on their [remote Git repo](https://github.com/musescore/MuseScore/).
 - [Music Theory for Musicians and Normal People (by *Toby W. Rush*)](http://tobyrush.com/theorypages/index.html) | A free collection of one-page PDFs created by Toby Rush discussing the basics of music theory.
 (Also, you could just download all of the pages in one PDF if you look at the bottom.)
 - [Native Instruments Komplete Start Production Suite](https://www.native-instruments.com/en/products/free/) | A free music production suite provided by Native Instruments, famous for their sampler program, Kontakt.